-We produce lithium carbonate at our Salar del Carmen facilities, near Antofagasta, Chile, from highly concentrated lithium chloride produced in the Salar de Atacama as a by-product of the potassium chloride production.
-The annual production capacity of our lithium carbonate plant at the Salar del Carmen was expanded and is now 70,000 metric tons per year.
-We are in the process of increasing our production capacity to 120,000 metric tons per year.
+We produce lithium carbonate at our Salar del Carmen facilities, near Antofagasta, Chile, from highly concentrated lithium chloride produced in the Salar de Atacama.
+The annual production capacity of our lithium carbonate plant at the Salar del Carmen is now 70,000 metric tons per year.
+We are in the process of increasing our production capacity to 180,000 metric tons per year.
 We believe that the technologies we use, together with the high concentrations of lithium and the characteristics of the Salar de Atacama, such as high evaporation rate and concentration of other minerals, allow us to be one of the lowest cost producers worldwide.

 We also produce lithium hydroxide at the same plant at the Salar del Carmen, next to the lithium carbonate operation.
-The lithium hydroxide facility has a production capacity of 13,500 metric tons per year.
+The lithium hydroxide facility has a production capacity of 13,500 metric tons per year and we are in the process of increasing this production capacity to 30,000 metric tons per year.
+In addition, in February 2021 our Board approved the investment for our 50% share of the development costs in the Mt.
+Holland lithium project in our joint venture with Wesfarmers, which we expect will have a total production capacity of 50,000 metric tons.

-The following table shows our total sales volumes and revenues from lithium carbonate and its derivatives for 2019, 2018 and 2017:
+The following table shows our total sales volumes and revenues from lithium carbonate and its derivatives for 2020, 2019 and 2018:

-2019 2018 2017 Sales volumes (Th.
-MT) Lithium and derivatives 45.1 45.1 49.7 Total revenues (in US\$ millions) 505.7 734.8 644.6
+2020 2019 2018 Sales volumes (Th.
+MT) Lithium and derivatives 64.6 45.1 45.1 Total revenues (in US\$ millions) 383.4 505.7 734.8

-Our revenues in 2019 were US\$505.7 million, a 31.2% decrease from US\$734.8 million in 2018, due to lower prices during the year.
-The average price for 2019 was approximately 31.2% lower than the average price in 2018.
+Our revenues in 2020 were US\$383.4 million, a 24.2% decrease from US\$505.7 million in 2019, due to lower prices during the year.
+The average price for 2020 was approximately 47.1% lower than the average price in 2019.